 The average amount of financial aid received by a full-time first year student with demonstrated need at Dartmouth was $64,588 in 2022.
 By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of Dartmouth seem more manageable.

 What will attending Dartmouth really cost you?
 The answer depends on several factors.

-As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families understand the actual cost of attending that school, based on their financial situation.
+As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families get a better idea of the actual cost of attending that school, based on their financial situation.
 You can find the Dartmouth's net cost calculator on their website.